 If your online purpose is to chop vegetables, you should purchase Santoku.
 Mainly because it’s turned down is sharp and has a flatter edge.
 The vertical strokes with a Santoku knife will most definitely give you finely chopped vegetables.
 Santoku is preferred by people because of many reasons.

 One of the main reasons being Gyuto is difficult to use if you have a paucity of space in your kitchen.
 While Santoku adds a bit of Japanese touch to the knife it more effective for people who have smaller hands and use vertical chopping techniques to cut vegetables.
 Santoku will also speed up your chopping time and will make it easier.
 They are one of the most affordable Japanese kitchen knives.
+Hope you understood the basic difference between Santoku Vs Gyuto.

 What is a Santoku Knife best used for?